The Mandalorian: Development

 In July 2019, Favreau confirmed that there would be a second season of the series and that he had begun writing it.
 Iger announced in February 2020 that the second season would premiere that October.
 By late April, Favreau had been writing a third season for "a while" and further development on the season was beginning.
-In September, co-star Giancarlo Esposito said the second season would "start to lay the groundwork for the depth and breadth that's going to come in season 3 and season 4, where you’re really gonna start to get answers".
+In September, co-star Giancarlo Esposito said the second season would "start to lay the groundwork for the depth and breadth that's going to come in season 3 and season 4, where you're really gonna start to get answers".
 Rick Famuyiwa, who directed in the first two seasons, was made an executive producer for the third season.
-By late May 2022, Favreau was writing a fourth season, noting it was being informed by the series Ahsoka (2023) and Skeleton Crew (2023).
-Writing for the fourth season was completed by February 2023.
+By late May 2022, Favreau was writing a fourth season, noting it was being informed by the series Ahsoka (2023) and Skeleton Crew (2024).

+Writing for the fourth season was completed by February 2023, with pre-production occurring by that April.
+Filming was expected to begin in September 2023.
+However, this was delayed by the 2023 Writers Guild of America strike and the 2023 SAG-AFTRA strike.
+Lucasfilm then re-evaluated their plans for the franchise and decided to prioritize the film, The Mandalorian and Grogu, instead.
+It was unclear whether the fourth season would still be made because there was potential for future Mandalorian stories to instead be told through film sequels if the first film was a success.